Benefits

 • Dependants' Grants such such as Parents' Living Allowance and the childcare grant.

-The following will not be included in your benefits assessment if you are on the older income-related benefits (i.e. not Universal Credit):
+If you are on the older income-related benefits (i.e. not Universal Credit), the following will not be included:

 • Tuition loan.